Hyperbolicity and Quasi-hyperbolicity in Polynomial Diffeomorphisms of ${\Bbb C}^2$: Introduction

-If $f$ is quasi-expanding, then Theorem 1 holds for $\xi^u_x$ and $W^u_x$.
-We write ${\cal W}^{s/u}$ for the families of the stable/unstable manifolds.
-These stable/unstable manifolds are smooth so it makes sense to say that they have transverse or tangential intersection.
-With this, we may characterize uniform hyperbolicity. \proclaim Theorem 2.
-Suppose that $f$ is quasi-hyperbolic.
-Then $f$ is uniformly hyperbolic on $J^*$ if and only if there is no tangency between ${\cal W}^{s}$ and ${\cal W}^u$.
+If $f$ is quasi-hyperbolic, then Theorem \ref{thm:1} holds also for $\xi^s_x$ and $W^s_x$.
+We write ${\mathcal W}^{s/u}$ for the families of the stable/unstable manifolds.
+These stable/unstable manifolds are smooth, so it makes sense to say that they have transverse or tangential intersection.
+With this, we may characterize uniform hyperbolicity.

+\begin{customthm}{2} Suppose that $f$ is quasi-hyperbolic.
+Then $f$ is uniformly hyperbolic on $J$ if and only if there is no tangency between ${\mathcal W}^{s}$ and ${\mathcal W}^u$. \end{customthm}

-Theorem 2 was proved earlier in [BSr] for {real H\'enon maps of maximal entropy}.
-This condition is equivalent to $J\subset{\Bbb R}^2$, and by [BS8] such maps are quasi hyperbolic.
-One purpose of the present paper is to extend the work of [BSr] from the context of real, maximal entropy to the more general setting of quasi hyperbolicity.
+Theorem \ref{thm:2} was proved earlier in \cite{BSr} for {real H\'enon maps of maximal entropy}.
+For such maps we have $J\subset{\mathbb R}^2$, and by \cite{BS8} such maps are quasi hyperbolic.
+One purpose of the present paper is to extend the work of \cite{BSr} from the context of real, maximal entropy to the more general setting of quasi hyperbolicity. {}